 The faceplate leaks due to a damaged washer or if there is no washer.
 So, you have to install a rubber washer behind the faceplate or make a replacement to stop the leaks.

-To do it, firstly, loosen the faceplate screws using a screwdriver and unlock them from the tub.
+First, loosen the faceplate screws using a screwdriver and unlock them from the tub.
 Then remove the old washer (if any) and place the new washer behind it.
 Here, make sure that the thick part of the washer stays below.
 After that, attach the faceplate again using the loosened screws.
 Tighten the screws as much as you can to make a perfect seal.

 Leakage Below The Tub